 One of the best ways to find inner peace is to practice martial arts.

-Martial arts are one of the best paths to inner and outer strength.
-They teach us to have power, but to use that power in respectful, noble ways.
+Martial arts like Aikido teach us to have power and to use that power in respectful, noble ways.

 Aikido is the way of harmonising the spirit using qi.